wonderfan/blockchain/polkadot/sdk.md

 The option type is one example of defensive programming.
 The instance of option type is either some or none.
 It gives the detailed value.

+The transition functions are stored in the wasm runtime.
+They are part of the whole state.
+The runtime is determined by its version.
+The runtime shall execute the block and update the states.
+The updated states are persisted into ledger through the host functions.
+The base layer and pallet framework are written as generic framework.
+When designing the trait, the type parameter or generic type is usually used.